Ph-Dos/HFT-Model/README.md

 + Rust, for performance optimizations.
 + ==Statistical Arbitrage Model==
 + Deep Learning Model, mabey I can make a new variant that is speedy like Nivida NGP 🧠
++ Data pipeline, primative small scale data for alpha collection. *( Maybe a modle trained on internet events to market movement correlations )*